nifreeze.utils.iterators module

 nifreeze.utils.iterators.SIZE_KEYS = ('size', 'bvals', 'uptake')

 Keys that may be used to infer the number of volumes in a dataset.
-When the size of the structure to iterate over is not given explicitly, these keys correspond to properties that distinguish one imaging modality from another, and are part of the 4th axis (e.g. diffusion gradients in DWI or update in PET).
+When the size of the structure to iterate over is not given explicitly, these keys correspond to properties that distinguish one imaging modality from another, and are part of the 4th axis (e.g. diffusion gradients in DWI or uptake in PET).

 nifreeze.utils.iterators.UPTAKE_KWARG = 'uptake'